 The Nix way of configuration systems is glorious: the requirement of a package is almost immediately followed by the configuration snippet, and the configuration being part of a programming logic means that logic can be built into that extract configuration: the same package can be installed with slightly different configuration flag based on the differences between the multiple systems that you are maintaining, all the while retaining identical configurations everywhere.

-The fact that nix generates the actual configuration files that are placed in
+The fact that nix generates the actual configuration files that are placed in the /etc

-or other directory during build time also means that it solves one
+or other directory during build

-of my biggest grips managing configuration files on Linux: configuration files
+time also means that it solves one of my biggest grips managing configuration files on Linux: configuration files can

-can grow into monstrous multi-thousand line entities, while only three lines
+grow into monstrous multi-thousand line entities, while only three lines are relevant to the configuration that I want

-system means that the “configuration” that I interact with (i.e. the .nix
+to do.
+The nix configuration system means that the “configuration” that I interact with (i.e. the .nix

-the amount of stuff I need to keep in my configuration repository.
+question) needs only to keep those relevant lines massively reducing the amount of stuff I need to keep in my

 Another problem that the nix method of configuration solves is that cross-package configurations can now be done in whatever method makes the most sense for system maintainer: for example, instead of all “network configurations” sitting in a gigantic file, with comment snippets that point to the configuration of other programs that may or may not be out of date, nix then allows the network configurations to sit directly behind each package install, so that it is much easier to keep track of why configurations are enabled, and also cleanly disables them when a package becomes obsolete.

-The tools provided in nix is the closest thing I got to system replicability
+The tools provided in nix is the closest thing I got to system replicability (not reproducibility, that is a

-later).
+distinction that I will discuss in a little later).
 The fact that I can run nix

-as a local package manager also means I
+as a local package manager also means

-can replicate all my terminal experience to the many computing clusters that I
+I can replicate all my terminal experience to the many computing clusters that I need to interact with was the biggest

-use nix in the first place.
+push for me to start investigating how to use nix in the first place.

 Exotic package dependencies and explicitly adding dependencies